 Start and End of the School Day

-Entering school Pupils will enter school through the usual pedestrian gate entrance.
+As we did in September, all pupils will enter school through two separate entrances, the usual pedestrian gate and the car park gate.
+To ensure safety, one of the car park gates will be closed to prevent vehicles entering the site when children are around.
 We ask that parents leave children at the main gates and do not enter the school premises.
-The gate will be monitored by staff and additional staff members will monitor the playground.
+Both gates will be monitored by staff and additional staff members will monitor internal gates and the playgrounds.

 Timings have been staggered so that not everyone is trying to enter the site at the same time and so minimising contact between parents, staff and children.
-Children are able to enter school between 8:50 and 9:10 am.
-We ask that parents do not arrive at school too early but try to arrive within the time allocation and to leave children at the gates.
+We ask that parents do not arrive at school too early and wait outside of school for their time slot but try to arrive within their time allocation and to leave children at the gates and move away quickly to reduce congestion.

 YR children will be collected from the reception class side door – we ask that parents stand away from the footpath to allow others to access the rear playground.
 They will move onto the rear yard and exit via the car park gate.